jdi-docs/jdi-light/source/includes/_tutorial.md

 <a href="https://github.com/jdi-tutorials/02-jdi-light-forms-elements" target="_blank">See this example in LoginExample.java on Github</a>

 ## 4. UI Elements and optimization
+1. Main UI Elements types in JDI Light and few examples<br/>
+2. Complex Contact From example<br/>
+3. Check and verify Form methods.
+Errors in logs<br/>
+4. 5 Ways to describe Form from complex Selenium example (17 lines) to 1 line Form<br/>

 ### UI Elements on Contact Form
 We got first look on JDI Light and now let's look closer to UI Elements.
 In JDI we have 3 kinds of elements:<br/>
 1. **Common Elements**: Buttons, TextFields, Text, Checkbox etc. Some of them we already use in Login Form.
 All this elements are simple and can be described by one locator or Selenium element<br/>